top of page

 Can I deduct my money donated to FFP from tax?

-We are in the process of clarifying this obviously complicated question with the tax authorities.
-There seems to be a special certified status among non-profit associations, which is a prerequisite for tax exemption of donors.
-In any case, all non-anonymous donors will receive a thank you letter from us.
-Everyone who donates and whose address is known will receive a thank you postcard from FFP ;)
+We are in the process of clarifying this apparently complicated issue with the tax authorities.
+There appears to be a certifiable special status (keyword ZEWO https://zewo.ch/) among non-profit associations, which is a prerequisite for tax exemption for donors.
+However, this certification is too time-consuming for our small association.
+In any case, we acknowledge all non-anonymous donations in writing.
+Anyone who donates and whose address is known will get a heartfelt digital thank you from FFP ;)

 Who is "Jack the Dog" - what does a cute little dog has to do with FFP?

 Jack is a Shi Tsu dog (related to the Tibetan Terrier) and a beloved family member of our community in Silay, Negros Occidental.
 Jack is extremely kid-friendly, cheeky, funny and always in the mood for pranks.
 Because he arouses irresistible affection everywhere, we have officially appointed him ambassador and mascot of the FFP.
-He does his job very well, woof!
+He has his own page on our homepage!
+He takes part in every fundraising campaign and does his job very well, woof!

-Policies, statutes and accounting are stored in the central Excel document "FOOD FOR PHILIPPINES.xlsx".
+Policies, statutes and accounting/budget are stored in our “EXCEL Zentraldokument Verein FFP.xlsx”.
 Where exactly?

 How is the non-profit association "FOOD FOR PHILIPPINES (FFP)" organized?

-FFP was founded on April 15th 2020 as an international donation and food distribution group on Boracay.
+FFP was founded on April 15, 2020 as an international fundraising and food distribution group on Boracay.
 Since 21.07.2020 FFP has the legal form of a non-profit association according to Art.
-60 ff. of the Swiss Civil Code (ZGB; SR / RS 210).
-We are based on our founding document of July 20th 2020, which contains the statutes and the election protocol drawn up at the same time, which was signed by all founding members.
-The members have agreed to regulate resolutions and activities online with one another.
-Details are regulated in the statutes and in the minutes of the establishment of the association.
+60 ff. of the Swiss Civil Code (ZGB).
+We rely on our founding document dated 20.07.2020, the Articles of Association and the election and resolution protocol drawn up at the same time and signed by all founding members.
+The board of the association has agreed to revise the statutes and the homepage, to reorganize the bodies and to update the accounting and the budget.
+An annual report is also drawn up.
+Decisions and activities of the association will be communicated online on the homepage https://www.foodforphilippines.org and in the forum of the WhatsApp group “HELPERS Food for Philippines” (invitation link: https://chat.whatsapp.com/JYAThopRlrq9x6fMCLcX6J ).
+Here is the latest version:

 Why did/do our campaigns and communication come to a standstill?

-We can only organize and carry out the next food campaign if around CHF 1'000.- has been donated.
-We report on all our actions in our social media channels, in particular on the progress of all our posts and reports on FACEBOOK, see: https://www.foodforphilippines.org/campaigns
+We can only organize and carry out the next food campaign once around CHF 1'000.- has been donated.
+We report on all our campaigns on our BLOG https://www.foodforphilippines.org/blog and on our social media, in particular via the history of all our posts and reports on FACEBOOK, see https://www.foodforphilippines.org/campaigns.
+Since we have set ourselves the ambitious goal of our education project «mind-blowing MIND-Food for Philippines» , donations are no longer sufficient by far and have to be offset by private “extra donations” (see Excel, “Accounting”).

-Unfortunately, our bank hindered our activities for a long time, which is why we officially founded the Nonprofit Swiss association FOOD FOR PHILIPPINES (FFP).
-This and the reinstallation of our media channels cost us a few months, the interruption of our relief work and a lot of trouble.
+Unfortunately, our bank hindered our activities for a long time, whereupon we officially founded the non-profit Swiss association FOOD FOR PHILIPPINES (FFP).
+This and the reinstallation of our media channels cost us a few months of time, interruption of our aid activities and a lot of work.

 Who manages the business/campaigns of FFP?
 How?

-We, a group of 3 people (chairman, vice chairman and communication/auditing), work from our headquarter in Basel and maintain close contact with our reliable and well-established food distribution teams on Boracay and Negros Occidental.
-As soon as enough donations are available (at least CHF 1'000.- each), we plan the next campaign with the teams on site.
-The board members with operational activities either remain anonymous or we identify ourselves with our real names (as we wish).
-All WFP members and the management work without any wages or compensation.
+We, a team of 4 board members (offices: chairman, vice-chairmen and management) operate from our headquarter in Basel and maintain close contact with our reliable and well-established food and donations distribution teams on Boracay and Negros Occidental.
+As soon as sufficient donations (at least CHF 1'000.- each) have been received, we plan the next campaign with the local teams, especially with regard to the sea freight (shipping) of donations in kind and to maintain the support of our 5 protégés/scholarship students.

 Donations and grants: Where and how can I transfer money?